snap-one/docs-driverworks-fundamentals/source/includes/3_what's_new/_1-WHATSNEWIN320.md

 ## What’s New in 3.2.0

+### Sorting Conditionals in ComposerPro

+Driver writers now have the ability to order the way driver conditionals are displayed in the Programming area of ComposerPro.
+A new sort order XML driver element has been delivered that provides the ability to display conditionals in any desired order.

 ### New Property: [LINK][1]

 The new LINK property type allows you to provide a link to a resource which can be used to support your driver.
-Typically, this Property is used to link to a configuration page on a device. _
+Typically, this Property is used to link to a configuration page on a device. \_

 ### Driver Conditionals